We create education grounded in quality improvement and best practices for adult learning.

 The Clinical Faculty Mentoring program pairs junior clinical faculty/new educators (mentees) with senior clinical faculty (mentors) and includes the 22 departments and schools that make up UBC’s Faculty of Medicine.

-The program will run it's fourth cohort from September 2022 to April 2023, with recruitment beginning in the summer.
+The program will run its fifth cohort from October 2023 to April 2024, with applications now open (see below).
 This program continues to find success by offering a semi-structured program with minimum mandatory participation.

 The program also supports Faculty of Medicine departments to run their own department-specific mentoring programs, through sharing of tools, resources, and processes.